 Welcome to the Speech-Language-Hearing Sciences Department website.

-Our undergraduate program continues to attract highly motivated students who earn hundreds of hours of service often related to their major through the Center for Community Service and Justice, and student run clubs such as the National Student Speech-Language Hearing Association, Action for Autism, American Sign Language Club, and Together for Down Syndrome.
+Our undergraduate program continues to attract highly motivated students who earn hundreds of hours of service often related to their major through the Center for Community, Service, and Justice, and eight student run clubs such as the National Student Speech-Language Hearing Association, Action for Autism, American Sign Language Club, and Together for Down Syndrome.
+We encourage our undergraduate students to participate in the Undergraduate Research Colloquium under the guidance of a faculty mentor.
+Similarly, at the graduate level, students may select the thesis option under the guidance of a faculty mentor.
+This past year we had four students successfully defend their theses: Amanda Spaeth, Mairin Srygley, Devon Terwilliger, and Kristen Wollschlager.
+Several of these graduates and their mentors had their research accepted for the annual American Speech-Language Hearing Association’s national convention this November in Washington, D.C.

 Please 'like' our Facebook page to stay up-to-date on the latest department news.